tristanlatr/WPWatcher/README.md

 ```

 ### Configure
-Copy template config file on your system and configure script.
-See *Configuration* bellow to learn more about options.
+Create and edit the new default config file from template.
+`--template_conf` print a default config file.

 ```bash
 wpwatcher --template_conf > ~/wpwatcher.conf
 vim ~/wpwatcher.conf
 ```
-If not specified with `--conf` parameter, loads `~/wpwatcher.conf` as the default config file.
+If not specified with `--conf` parameter, try to load `~/wpwatcher.conf`.
+See *Configuration* bellow to learn more about options and how to and configure the script.
 ### Execute

-    wpwatcher [--conf File path [File path ...]]
+    wpwatcher [--conf File path [File path ...]] [...]

 See other supported arguments in the sction *Command arguments* bellow.

 The command should be in your `PATH` but you can always run the python script directly

-    python3 ./wpwatcher.py
+    python3 ./wpwatcher.py [...]

 #### Notes
 - The script will automatically try to delete all temp `wpscan` files in `/tmp/wpscan` before starting scans
-- You might want to use `--fail_fast` when you're setting up and configuring the script
+- You might want to use `--ff` (fail fast) when you're setting up and configuring the script.
+Abort scans when WPScan fails, useful to troubleshoot.
 - All messages are printed to `stdout`.

 ### Crontab